wrcarpenter/Z-Spread/README.md

 ## Bootstrap Semi-Annual Zero Coupon Rates
 ## Interpolate

-# Mathematical derivation for calculating Zero Coupon Rates
+# Mathematics for Bootstrapping Zero Coupon Rates

+The following sections cover the mathematics behind Tresaury bond pricing and how to utlize market data to boostrap a spot rate curve.
+These calculations are all implemented in the code for this project.

 ## Treasury Bond Pricing